MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Content Management Systems

-These are the connectors under content management systems
+These are the connectors under content management systems.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |